wesleywerner/lua-star/README.md

 `useCache` is optional and defaults to `false` when not given.
 If you have a map that does not change, caching can give a speed boost.

-If at any time you need to clear all cached paths;
+If at any time you need to clear all cached paths:

     luastar:clearCached()